United Imaging Healthcare Unveils the uAI Platform at the 1st United Innovation Summit

 - The release of United Imaging's uAI platform brings the future of intelligent medicine closer with the introduction of 3 intelligent advanced medical equipment and 10 intelligent diagnostic applications.

-- The latest research results from the world's first total-body PET-CT scanner are revealed for the first time, providing crucial evidence that the scanner can observe the human body's metabolism in real time.

-- United Imaging's CEOs predict that 5.0T whole-body MR, photon-counting CT and integrated radiotherapy solutions such as RT and MR represent the future of medical devices.
+- United Imaging's CEOs predict that 5.0T whole-body MR, photon-counting CT and integrated radiotherapy solutions such as MR guided RT represent the future of medical devices.

-SHANGHAI, April 20, 2018 /PRNewswire/ -- United Imaging Healthcare (UIH) held the Inaugural United Innovation Summit (uInnovation) in Shanghai on April 11, 2018.
-During the event, UIH unveiled the uAI platform, while the industry's top experts gathered together to share their thoughts on how to shape the future of medical imaging.
+SHANGHAI , April 20, 2018 /PRNewswire/ -- United Imaging Healthcare (UIH) held the Inaugural United Innovation Summit (uInnovation) in Shanghai on April 11, 2018.
+During the event, United Imaging unveiled the uAI platform, while top clinical and technical experts gathered together to share their thoughts on how to shape the future of medical imaging.

-Xue Min, the Chairman of the Board & Chief Executive Officer of UIH, said in his speech that "Innovation is the driving force and foundation of UIH.
-Innovation requires the integration and cooperation of all forces.
-UIH hopes to build uInnovation into a platform for releasing UIH's innovative products and technologies as well as an innovation platform for communicating forward-looking industry information and cutting-edge ideas, integrating innovative resources, and promoting collaboration."
+Xue Min, the Chairman of the Board & Chief Executive Officerof United Imaging, said in his speech that "Innovation is the driving force and foundation of United Imaging.
+Innovation requires the integration and cooperation of all parties.
+United Imaging hopes to build uInnovation into a forum for releasing United Imaging's innovative products and technologies as well as an innovation platform for communicating forward-looking industry information and cutting-edge ideas, integrating innovative resources, and promoting collaboration."

-Xue said, "At uInnovation, forces in the industrial, clinical, and academic fields will join hands to form an innovation community so we can make more ideas a reality and explore further into the future."
+Xue said, "At uInnovation, industrial, clinical, and academic experts will join hands to form an innovation community so that we can realize more breakthrough ideas and explore further into the future."

 United Imaging Intelligence Presented the uAI Platform

-During the event, Dinggang Shen and Sean Zhou, co-CEOs of United Imaging Intelligence, a subsidiary of UIH, showed up along with the subsidiary's "Dream Team" to present the uAI platform.
-As an open AI platform involving different product lines, uAI will enable imaging and radiotherapy equipment and the uCloud to assist doctors with efficient and precise diagnosis and treatment.
+During the event, Dinggang Shen and Sean Zhou, co-CEOs of United Imaging Intelligence, a subsidiary of United Imaging, showed up along with the subsidiary's "Dream Team" to present the uAI platform.
+As an open AI platform involving different product lines, uAI will empower imaging and radiotherapy equipment and the uCloud to assist doctors with efficient and precise diagnosis and treatment.
 In addition, a friendly and open AI ecosystem will be built based on the uAI platform.

-Dinggang Shen said, "uAI is a friendly AI platform that empowers a full line of imaging equipment, United Imaging's uCloud, as well as doctors themselves.
-We will do our best to help our partners make friends with AI."
+Dinggang Shen said, "uAI is a friendly AI platform that empowers a full portfolio of imaging equipment, cloud services, as well as doctors themselves.
+We will do our best to help our partners to make AI their best friend."

 Sean Zhou said, "We will bring in new partners to set up AI training classes to help doctors learn more about AI.
-We will cooperate with partners to create new AI products and help doctors be pioneers in the field of AI.
+We will cooperate with partners to create new AI products and help some doctors be pioneers in the field of AI.
 We will open up AI platforms to support doctors in developing and releasing their own AI products.
-We firmly believe that only by allowing more doctors to join us and cooperate with us on AI development can we do battle against the tens of thousands of diseases assailing mankind."
+We firmly believe that only by allowing more doctors to join us and cooperate with us on AI development can we fight against the tens of thousands of diseases."

-Dinggang Shen said, "AI won't replace doctors, but doctors who know about AI will replace those who don't."
+Dinggang Shen said, "AI won't replace doctors, but doctors who embrace AI will replace those who don't."

-At present, United Imaging Intelligence has released 10 intelligent diagnostic applications including the uAI-equipped aortic VOI detection application and the uAI Smart Reviewer, as well as 3 intelligent advanced medical imaging devices, including uCT 528, uCS 1.5T MR and Intelligent Digital PET-CT.
+At present, United Imaging Intelligence has released 10 intelligent diagnostic applications including uAI Smart Chest X-ray Assistant, uAI Mammo Risk Assessment, etc. , as well as 3 intelligent advanced medical imaging devices, including uCT 528, uCS 1.5T MR and Intelligent Digital PET-CT.
+The development of these AI products was initiated two years ago before being integrated into the uAI platform recently.

-- The uAI-equipped aortic VOI detection application is capable of automatically generating multiple VOIs on the human aorta, enabling automatic extraction of the curve for drug concentration in patients' blood vessels over time from the corresponding PET images, generation of input data, and combination of different VOIs.
-This allows the application to serve both whole-body parametric imaging studies as well as special studies of key organs such as the brain, lungs, liver, and kidneys.

-- The uAI Smart Reviewer, which is backed by data from 200,000 cases, carries out pre-reading of chest X-rays based on deep learning algorithms, providing highly-sensitive, accurate, and rapid screening and isolation of abnormal images.
-The uAI Smart Reviewer can highlight suspected lesions, information that gives junior doctors more confidence in decision making and offers greater efficiency for senior doctors.
+- The uAI Smart Chest X-ray Assistant, which is trained by 200,000 cases, is able to "read" chest X-rays based on deep learning algorithms, providing highly-sensitive, accurate, and rapid screening and detection of abnormal images.
+The uAI Smart Chest X-ray Assistant can highlight suspected diseased areas, which gives junior doctors more confidence in decision making and offers greater efficiency for senior doctors.

+- The uAI platform enables the automatic generation of multiple VOIs on human vascular system using deep learning technology.
+Based on these VOIs, the drug concentration curve in blood vessels over time, i.e., input functions, can be extracted from the corresponding PET images.
+This allows the applications of both whole-body parametric imaging studies as well as special studies of key organs such as the brain, lungs, liver, and kidneys.

-- Based on United Imaging's independently-developed 3D image deep learning engine, model optimization in uAI's automatic organ outlining significantly reduces resource consumption during operation of the algorithm.
-With it, not only can doctors complete an organ's outline in an average of 0.7 seconds without the need for complicated operations, but there are also significant improvements in accuracy.
+- The uAI platform provides automatic delineation of organs at risk for radiotherapy planning.
+With it, not only can doctors complete an organ's delineation in an average of 0.7 seconds without the need for complicated operations, but there are also significant improvements in accuracy.
+Moreover, AI scientists in United Imaging optimized the inference engine of deep network and reduce its memory consumption by 28 times compared to open source ones.
+Thereby, this advanced intelligent feature can be deployed on low-end hardware and mobile devices.

 - uCT 528, one of the 3 intelligent advanced medical imaging devices, helps boost efficiency in CT scanning scenarios.
-In the past, CT radiologists were required to go through complicated procedures such as position selection, patient positioning, and scanning range determination, which resulted in a heavy workload and inconsistent scanning quality.
-The uCT 528, however, can confirm the positioning of patients of different genders, ages, and scanning positions through facial recognition, enabling one-button automatic positioning.
-In this way, not only has efficiency been improved, but the accuracy and standardization of positioning is also guaranteed, ensuring overall diagnosis quality.
+In the past, CT technicians were required to go through complicated procedures such as position selection, patient positioning, and scanning range planning, which resulted in time-consuming imaging process and inconsistent image quality.
+The uCT 528, however, can confirm the positioning of patients of different genders, ages, and scanning positions through face detection, enabling one-button automatic positioning.
+In this way, not only has efficiency been improved, but the accuracy and standardization of positioning is also guaranteed, ensuring overall image quality.
 At present, this application can handle 70% of body positions involved in daily CT scanning.

 During the summit, CEOs of United Imaging introduced the latest products and core technologies from their platforms and made predictions about innovation in the future.

-UIH now boasts a fully-fledged system product line ranging from clinical 1.5T MR and 3.0T MR to high-end scientific research 3.0T MR and multimodal PET/MR. In addition, it offers world-leading performance in magnetic field uniformity and magnet gradients.
-UIH believes that the next step in the development of MR will be greater speed, more practicality, lower sound output, richer clinical data, and higher field strength systems.
-As a result, UIH will be focusing on the development of advanced 5.0T whole-body MR and infant MR, providing clinicians with high-value bespoke solutions.
+United Imaging now boasts a fully-fledged system product profolio ranging from clinical 1.5T MR and 3.0T MR to high-end scientific research 3.0T MR and multimodal PET/MR. In addition, it offers world-leading performance in magnetic field uniformity and magnet gradients.
+United Imaging believes that the next step in the development of MR will be greater speed, more practicality, lower sound output, richer clinical data, and higher field strength systems.
+As a result, United Imaging will be focusing on the development of advanced 5.0T whole-body MR and infant MR, providing clinicians with high-value bespoke solutions.

-In the near future, UIH will launch Photon Counting CT and Sparse Sampling CT scanners, making accurate, quantitative and safe clinical applications a reality.
-Based on the currently-available CT-linac scanner, UIH will also offer integrated radiotherapy solutions such as RT and MR, broadening the clinical applications of radiotherapy.
-Based on its uAI platform, UIH will introduce compressive sensing and iterative reconstruction algorithms combined with deep learning to create a fully intelligent "robot" DR product that allows doctors to instantly acquire diagnostic reports simply with the push of a button on the scanner.
+In the near future, United Imaging will launch Photon Counting CT and Sparse Sampling CT scanners, making accurate, quantitative and safe clinical applications a reality.
+Based on the currently-available CT-linac scanner, United Imaging will also offer integrated radiotherapy solutions such as RT and MR, broadening the clinical applications of radiotherapy.
+Based on its uAI platform, United Imaging will introduce compressive sensing and iterative reconstruction algorithms combined with deep learning to create a fully intelligent "robot" DR product that allows doctors to instantly acquire diagnostic reports simply with the push of a button on the scanner.

 United Imaging's uCS MR imaging technology is also helping partners to explore more possibilities for clinical research.
 United Imaging's uCS MR can truly capture the dynamic inflow process of contrast agents, and has shed new light on the clinical application of contrast agents in liver cancer.